-At the Department of Design Sciences, the concept of design is used in a wide meaning, and includes the design of man–technology systems, packaging and packaging logistics, organisations and production systems, besides the design of actual products.
+At the Department of Design Sciences, the concept of design is used in a wide meaning, and includes the design of man–technology systems, packaging and packaging logistics, organisations and production systems, and the design of actual products.
 Teaching is carried out in many of LTH’s programmes.

-CERTEC – Division for Rehabilitation Engineering Research
+Certec – Division for Rehabilitation Engineering Research

 Keywords: the disabled, disabilities, handicaps, aids, elderly and design, rehabilitation engineering, design for all, user-focused design, cognitive assistance, man–computer interaction, optics and the poorly sighted

 Ergonomics and Aerosol Technology

 Ergonomics and Aerosol Technology includes five areas, which deals with the interaction between people, technical systems and the environment in different ways.